Myasis/BeamNES/README.md

 2. Download this project as a zip file
 3. Unzip it.
 4. Open a terminal/cmd in its folder
-5. Enter npm install.
-This will install project dependancies
-6. Write a config file in config/ called default.json follow the default.sample.json for a guide.
+5. Write a config file in config/ called default.json follow the default.sample.json for a guide.
-7. Open up your emulator and go to the keymapping!
+6. Open up your emulator and go to the keymapping!

 We use 'I', 'J', 'K', 'L' for directions. '[' for start, ']' for select.
 The 'A' & 'B' buttons will be 'A' & 'B'.
-If you want to typ things, you will have to pause the node!
+If you want to type things, you will have to stop it completely with CTRL-C

 ** Beam plays NES:
 Setup the emulator mapping like this: